Learning to drive a car in Ireland

 How to apply for a learner permit

-You can apply through the National Driver Licence Service (NDLS) and either:
+You can apply online through the National Driver Licence Service (NDLS) and you’ll need the following before you start:

 How much does it cost?